 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data through January, from all 7,437 horizontal wells that started production in the Niobrara region (Colorado & Wyoming) since 2009/2010.
+These interactive presentations contain the latest oil & gas production data, from all 10,287 horizontal wells that started production in Colorado and Wyoming since 2009/2010, through January.

 The ‘Advanced Insights’ presentation is displayed below:

 In this “Ultimate Recovery” graph, the average cumulative production is plotted against the production rate.
 Wells are grouped by the quarter in which production started.